FasterSpeeding/Tanjun/docs/usage.md

 )
 ```

-These modules with loaders can then be loaded into a client by calling
+Modules with loaders can then be loaded into a client by calling
 [load_directory][tanjun.abc.Client.load_directory] to load from all the
 modules in a directory or [load_modules][tanjun.abc.Client.load_modules] to
-load a specific module.
+load specific modules.

 <!-- ### Hot reloading -->

 ## Declaring commands

 Commands need to be contained within a component to be loaded into a client
-and may either be loaded using
+and may be added to a component either directly using
 [Component.add_command][tanjun.components.Component.add_command]/
 [Component.with_command][tanjun.components.Component.with_command]
 (where add is chainable and with is a decorator callback) or implicitly